Henry Eagle

-Henry Eagle was an American commodore that served the American Civil War with his most notable action during the conflict being his service at the Battle of Sewell's Point.
+Henry Eagle (1801-1882) was an American commodore who served in the American Civil War.
+His most notable action during the conflict was his service at the Battle of Sewell's Point.
 He was also a midshipsman as well as commanding several ships during his military career.

 Biography

 Early career

 Henry was born on April 7, 1801, in New York City to his father, an immigrant from Dublin, who served in the Irish Brigade during the War of 1812.
 Eagle entered service on January 1, 1818, as a midshipman and was commissioned to the West Indies in 1827.
 He later served in Brazil and the Pacific Coast and due to his services, he was promoted to Commander in 1844.
 In 1833, he married Minerva Smith and had several children.
 He then superintended the Stevens iron battery at Hoboken, New Jersey as well as acting inspector in New York in 1846.

 Mexican–American War

 Eagle commanded the bomb vessel 2Etna and a division of the Pacific Squadron during the Mexican–American War and was then made a civil, military and trade governor of Tabasco.
 Later in September 1855, he would become a commissioned captain.